 YouTube is blocked in China – that’s been the reality for more than a decade.
 Whether you just want to stream your favorite YouTube videos or you need to upload videos while you’re in China, your biggest challenge is internet censorship.
-Unfortunately, YouTube is blocked in China, but there are ways around this censorship and we’re going to cover a couple of those options here.
+Thankfully, there are ways around this censorship and we’re going to cover a couple of those options here.

 When it comes to being censored within China, YouTube is in good company.
 There are plenty of other apps and website such as Instagram, Facebook, Twitter and even WhatsApp in China that have been axed by the powers-that-be in Beijing.